yanxiaodi/EmployeePayslipCalculator/README.md

 I use `int.TryParse()` method because it is more safe than `int.Parse()`.

 For robustly, I also add some code for checking the value.
-If the param value is illegal, the service will throw a exception.
+If the param value is illegal, the service will throw an exception.

 In the service code, I implement 2 methods to calculate a single employee and a employees list.
 So it makes the service more flexible.